 With these investor-level measures of extrapolation and disposition in hand, we examine the model's predictions about trading volume.
 The first prediction is that, during a run-up, disposition extrapolators increase their volume more than other investors do; we test this prediction at the market, investor, and stock levels.
-At the market level, by May 2015, when the bubble peaks, disposition extrapolators-defined by having above-median degrees of extrapolation and disposition-have increased their monthly volume by almost 800 percent.
-In comparison, pure extrapolators-defined by having an above-median degree of extrapolation but a below-median degree of disposition-have increased their monthly volume by only 500 percent.
+At the market level, by May 2015, when the bubble peaks, disposition extrapolators-defined by having above-median degrees of extrapolation and disposition-have increased their monthly volume by almost 800%.
+In comparison, pure extrapolators-defined by having an above-median degree of extrapolation but a below-median degree of disposition-have increased their monthly volume by only 500%.
 This contrast is a direct consequence of the disposition effect: although pure extrapolators are (even more) aggressively buying, they tend to buy-and-hold and don't reshuffle their portfolios nearly as much as disposition extrapolators do.

 At the investor level, higher degrees of extrapolation and disposition both lead to more trading.
-Specifically, we regress each investor's change in volume at the peak of the bubble relative to the pre-bubble period on her degrees of extrapolation and disposition while controlling for an exhaustive list of other account characteristics.
-In these regressions, degrees of extrapolation and disposition are both associated with higher volume at the investor level, but in different ways: consistent with the model, extrapolation ensures large stock holdings throughout the run-up while disposition induces quick rebalancing of portfolio composition.
+Specifically, we regress each investor's change in volume at the peak of the bubble relative to the prebubble period on her degrees of extrapolation and disposition, while controlling for an exhaustive list of other account characteristics.
+In these regressions, degrees of extrapolation and disposition are both associated with higher volume at the investor level, but in different ways: consistent with the model, extrapolation ensures large stock holdings throughout the run-up, while disposition induces quick rebalancing of portfolio composition.
+In two additional placebo tests, extrapolation and disposition do not explain trading volume in normal market conditions, confirming that the two forces are particularly pertinent to the rising volume in the run-up.